 Visiting Hvítserkur, you might soon find yourself observing one of the largest colonies of seals in Iceland.
 Along the shore, you can also feast your eyes on large blue- and golden-colored jelly fishes that are washed up by the tides.
 Numerous native species of birds, such as fulmars and gulls, abound in the area.
 Off the opposite side of the peninsula, you can visit the town of Hvammstangi, which is 197 kilometers north of Reykjavík.
 While there, you can find loads of information about the seals at an Icelandic Seal Center.

 The rural towns near Hvítserkur depend largely on agriculture, industry, trade, and fishing for their livelihoods.
 The people living within them are known for their hospitable, polite demeanors, and the fact that they are always ready to celebrate just about any occasion.
-In fact, the 2015 Legatum Prosperity Index listed Iceland as the 2nd Most Safe and Secure country in the world, following only Hong Kong, the 18th Healthiest, and the 12th best country to live in overall.
+In fact, the 2015 Legatum Prosperity Index listed Iceland as the 2nd Most Safe and Secure country in the world, and the 18th Healthiest, and the 12th best country to live in overall.
 Food and accommodations are readily available in the Peninsula of Vatnsnes, making touring the surrounding villages not only informative, but also quite pleasant.
 The cold temperatures also reduce risks of food poisoning.
 For such reasons, a trip to Iceland to visit Hvítserkur just may be one of the safest overseas vacations one could ever plan to make, aside from the risk of incurring a few pecks from nesting birds.